-Most glamour images are retouched, but not airbrushed.
+Most glamour images need retouching, but not airbrushing.
 Glamour photography celebrates beauty.
 Photographers need to take care not to cross the line from beauty to plastic.

 Working with a makeup artist will help keep post-processing to a minimal.
-When retouching skin, work to remove flaws without removing the entirety of the skin’s texture.
+When retouching skin, work to remove flaws.
+This is without removing the entirety of the skin’s texture.

 Glamour editors also often focus on the eyes.
 Use editing tools to bring out the color, while burning can bring out the eyelashes.

-Glamour photography emphasizes beauty — sometimes sensually, sometimes tactfully.
+Glamour photography emphasizes beauty — sometimes sensual, sometimes tactful.

-Glamour shots may be often parodied and occasionally controversial.
+Glamour shots may be parodied or controversial.
 But when done right, glamour is a style of photography that appreciates beauty.
 And what photographer doesn’t appreciate beauty?